-Overall, I'm pretty in love with my Misfits Market delivery boxes!
-Even though I received my first box as a gift, I'm a paying subscriber now and have referred many family members on to it already.
+Overall, I've been really enjoying my Misfits Market delivery boxes.
+Even though I received my first box as a gift, I've been a paying subscriber for months now and have referred many family members on to it already.

 The large “Madness” box is great to try for your first box and get as much variety as you can, especially if you use a discount code for the first box.
 After that, you can always switch to the smaller box if you decide that would be more manageable for your household.

-Not only does it help me be a little more creative in the kitchen, but it is a great value with a great mission behind it.
+Not only does it help me be a little more creative in the kitchen, but it is a great value with a well-intentioned mission behind it.

 If they deliver to your state, I definitely recommend giving them a try!
 Head on over to enter your zip code to see availability and get started.
 If they're not in your area yet, you can add yourself to the waitlist.